McMaster wins reelection and first full term as governor - South Carolina Radio Network

 It will be McMaster’s first election win for the Governor’s Office in two tries.
 The then-state attorney general lost to Haley in 2010 but was able to win the lieutenant governor’s office four years later.
 He succeeded Haley after she was appointed by President Donald Trump as United Nations ambassador.

-McMaster had campaigned on his shortened record as governor, noting the strong economy and personal connections with President Donald Trump.
-Smith had criticized the state’s high poverty and consistently poor educational results to call for a change in leadership at the Governor’s Office.
+McMaster had campaigned on his short record as governor, noting the strong economy and personal connections with President Donald Trump.
+Smith had criticized the state’s high poverty and consistently poor educational results and called for a change in leadership at the Governor’s Office.